HardHatRacoons/documentation/docs/application/codebase/main+App.md

 ```

 ### ProtectedRoute
-- Ensures that certain routes are accessible only to authenticated users.
+- Wraps sensitive pages (like Home and File views) to ensure only authenticated users can access them.
+Redirects unauthenticated users to the login page.

 ### Nested Routes
 - The `/file/:id` path has nested routes that render specific views depending on the URL.